 - 1 loaf Frozen Bread Dough

-- 8 TBSP salted butter at room temperature
+- 8 tablespoon salted butter at room temperature

 - 8 – 12 hours before baking: remove bread dough from freezer and place on a parchment lined baking sheet.
 Loosely cover the dough in plastic wrap that has been sprayed with baking spray.
 Set in the refrigerator for 8 – 12 hours to thaw.